MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-r-functions.md

 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---

-# Quickstart: Write advanced R functions with SQL Server Machine Learning Services
+# Quickstart: R functions with SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 In this quickstart, you'll learn how to use R mathematical and utility functions with SQL Server Machine Learning Services.
 Statistical functions are often complicated to implement in T-SQL, but can be done in R with only a few lines of code.